suquamish/isp-monitor/README.md

 ## Installation

 ### Preface
-These (incomplete) instructions are so Linux specific that dyed-in-wool-Windows-and-Mac users should turn back.
-The entire process of hacking this together was on the Pi Zero over ssh using vim.
+These (incomplete) instructions are so Linux specific that dyed-in-wool-Windows-or-Mac users who are not comfortable with the Linux command line should look elsewhere.
+The entire process of hacking this together was done on the Pi Zero over ssh using a vi-tiny.
 (the point being: if any part of the previous sentence is unclear, this project is not ready for you ... yet)

 ### Install dependencies